MichaelPaulukonis/NaNoGenMo.yawp/npc/README.md

 ## Text-Adventure games as a text-generation engine

+### The Swallows
+NB: the version contained in this repo dates to early November 2013, and is not representative of the engine as it developed later in the month.
+The notes below are still valid, however.

 _The Swallows_ uses NPC characters with no user intervention to explore and interact with an environment, and each other.

 [Discussion on Cat's Eye's _The Swallows_](https://github.com/dariusk/NaNoGenMo/issues/39) and [the project itself](https://github.com/catseye/The-Swallows/).

 The engine seems pretty hard-coded to the specific storyline, with code for the gun, etc. **as of 2013.11.11 It has been expanded beyond the early version included here.**

 I'm interested in how setting up a world, actors and objects can lead to emergent behavior.
 Not necessarily "plot-oriented" but who knows.
 The existing versions of **The Swallows** are hard-coded for the "plot" (such as it is).